aissat/easy_localization/README.md

 Easy localization uses extension methods [BuildContext] for access to locale.

 It's more easiest way change locale or get parameters 😉.

+ℹ️ No breaking changes, you can use old the static method `EasyLocalization.of(context)`

 Example: